dair-ai/Prompt-Engineering-Guide/guides/prompts-basic-usage.md

 ---
 ## Question Answering

-One of the best ways to get the model to respond specific answers is to improve the format of the prompt.
-As covered before, a prompt could combine instructions, context, input, and output indicator to get improved results.
+One of the best ways to get the model to respond to specific answers is to improve the format of the prompt.
+As covered before, a prompt could combine instructions, context, input, and output indicators to get improved results.
 While these components are not required, it becomes a good practice as the more specific you are with instruction, the better results you will get.
 Below is an example of how this would look following a more structured prompt.

 *Prompt:*
 ```
 Answer the question based on the context below.
-Keep the answer short and concise.
+Keep the answer short.
 Respond "Unsure about answer" if not sure about the answer.

 Context: Teplizumab traces its roots to a New Jersey drug company called Ortho Pharmaceutical.
 There, scientists generated an early version of the antibody, dubbed OKT3.
 Originally sourced from mice, the molecule was able to bind to the surface of T cells and limit their cell-killing potential.
 In 1986, it was approved to help prevent organ rejection after kidney transplants, making it the first therapeutic antibody allowed for human use.